openmediavault/openmediavault-docs/administration/access_rights_management.rst

 .. note::
 	- :file:`/etc/shells` will give you a list of valid shells.
-	- The last field is	a boolean for allowing the user to change his account.
+	- The last field is	a boolean for allowing the user to change their account.

 Paste the contents into the import dialog.